top of page

 What are your favorite books to read?

-All of the books and authors mentioned in ALONE are favorites of mine, and I like to read many different genres.
-I had to get more bookshelves in my house because my husband was afraid the tower of books on my nightstand might collapse and hurt someone.
+I like to read many different genres.
+I especially love fiction, memoir, history, and mystery.
+I listen to a lot on audio, and I always have lots of books stacked around the house.
+I had to get more bookshelves because my husband was afraid the tower of books on my nightstand might topple over and crush me.

 What do you like to do when you're not writing?

 Besides reading, you mean?
 I love to travel, and wherever I go, I explore until I find a local bookstore.
 I always buy at least two books (one book of poetry by a local poet and one other book I'm excited to read).
 Then I take a picture of the store so I can remember it.
-I have over fifty photographs of bookstores I've visited all over the world.
-You can see them on my Instagram and Facebook pages.
+I have a collection of bookstore photographs from all over the world.

 Is George a real dog?